rayalan/binary-adages/content/pages/profile-professional-strengths.md

 (In fact, my team eventually became a bit concerned that my answer for too many problems was "use metadata."
 As I recall, they were particularly unimpressed by my suggestion that long JSON strings could be split up and written to multiple keys, and then later reassembled.)

 Having experienced the speed and ease of development that the team had experienced from this metadata system, I wanted to give that capability to all developers.
 For context, at the time, we were working entirely in a relational database, and schema changes were a slow and error-prone process that developers avoided.
-And for various reasons, spinning up a document-oriented database like, say, MongoDb, wasn't an option.
+And for various reasons, spinning up a document-oriented database like, say, MongoDB, wasn't an option.

-Over the next few months, I worked with dbas to create a similar metadata system in our technologies.
-And then I worked with developers to create an easy to use wrapper so that metadata was easy to use and came with clear transactional guarantees.
+Over the next few months, I worked with DBAs to create a similar metadata system in our technologies.
+And then I worked with developers to create an easy-to-use wrapper so that metadata was easy to use and came with clear transactional guarantees.

 The work paid off, and developers on several different projects were able to rapidly implement features using the new capability.
 Not only that, but shortly after that, we ran into a situation where we needed to perform high-volume one-time writes of key-value pairs -- except that the keys weren't necessarily unique.

-Having established the baseline key-value system, the dbas were able to modify the system to have a high-volume version that supported repetitive keys.
+Having established the baseline key-value system, the DBAs were able to modify the system to have a high-volume version that supported repetitive keys.
 This variation allowed developers to leverage a known interface and quickly adapt to the unexpectedly high throughput.

 > Alan thinks deeply and critically about workflow processes and how to improve/smooth those.
 >